-THE BACK OF EACH BLOCK CARRIES A COMMENTARY about the front - usually something on the language or country; sometimes a parablette or surprising story with a smile.
+THE BACK OF EACH A COMMENTARY has an extensive commentary about the front - usually on the language or country, sometimes a parablette or surprising story with a smile.

 CLOSE-UP STUDY of the plaques is easy, because you can just lift them off their posts.
 They also make table-top displays. slideshow material for schools, churches and other communities.